publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch15/schI/m__us_usc_t15_s713c–3.md

     (c) __Fisheries research and development projects__

-        (1) The Secretary shall make grants from the fund established under subsection (b) of this section to assist persons in carrying out research and development projects addressed to any aspect of United States fisheries, including, but not limited to, harvesting, processing, marketing, and associated infrastructures.
+        (1) The Secretary shall make grants from the fund established under subsection (b) to assist persons in carrying out research and development projects addressed to any aspect of United States fisheries, including, but not limited to, harvesting, processing, marketing, and associated infrastructures.

         (2)